RishikeshBorate/life-skills/Listening_and _Active _Communication.md

 ### Question 1
 #### What are the steps/strategies to do Active Listening?
-- Avoid getting distracted by your own thoughts .
+- Avoid getting distracted by your own thoughts.
-- Focus on speaker and topic
+- Focus on the speaker and topic
-- Do not interupt the other person
+- Do not interrupt the other person
 - Show you are listening with your body language
-- If approprite take notes
+- If appropriate take notes

 ## 2. Reflective Listening